-- Your bean bag chair doesn’t have to be one solid color.
-Feel free to use various colors for side panels, or choose interesting prints or alternating textures.
+- Your bean bag chair doesn’t have to be one solid colour.
+Feel free to use various colours for side panels, or choose interesting prints or alternating textures.

 - Although muslin is recommended for your inner liner, you may also use mesh or other inexpensive materials.
-The inner liner is not visible, so it’s a great opportunity to use up scrap material.
+The inner liner is not visible, so it’s an excellent opportunity to use up scrap material.